Bills’ McCoy has rocky return on and off field

 “When teams don’t get their run games going, it’s tough for them to win football games,” said Allen, who went 20 for 41 with 217 yards, a touchdown and two interceptions.

-The 30-year-old McCoy is in the final season of a five-year contract with the Bills.
+The 30-year-old McCoy has one more season remaining of a five-year contract with the Bills.
 He has 488 yards and two touchdowns on 151 carries along with 32 catches for 220 yards in 13 games this season.

 The former second-round pick’s production has waned since his Philadelphia days, when he established himself as an elite NFL rusher over six seasons with the Eagles from 2009 to 2014.